gptscript-ai/gptscript/docs/docs/03-tools/03-openapi.md

 ## Authentication

-GPTScript currently ignores any security schemes and authorization information in the OpenAPI definition file.
+GPTScript currently ignores any security schemes and authentication/authorization information in the OpenAPI definition file.
 This might change in the future.

 For now, the only supported type of authentication is bearer tokens.
 GPTScript will look for a special environment variable based on the hostname of the server.
 It looks for the format `GPTSCRIPT_<HOST>_BEARER_TOKEN`, where `<HOST>` is the hostname, but in all caps and